OrganisedAFID/our-project-name/index.md

 As you select **Start game** you will hear a tone from the C major scale, it is now your job to replicate that same tone.
 If you are able to recognise the tone and replay the correct note you will get closer to the spaceship infront of you- one step closer to reaching your goal.
 If you are unable to replicate the note the space ship will fly further away.

-The game ends when either you have caught up to the space PIrates and win the game, or you have played the incorrect note too many times and let the space PIrates get away- loosing the game.
+The game ends when either you have caught up to the space PIrates and win the game, or you have played the incorrect note too many times and let the space PIrates get away.

 ## Latency Analysis
 For the game to appear to be running in real-time the latency must be low.
 In gaming anything below 100ms is considered acceptable, while the standard latency is 20-40ms.

 To assess the realtime responsiveness a latency analysis has been performed by timing various parts of the code.
-Simplified, the game will generate a screen, play a note, wait for the user to play a note, convert this into the frequncy spectrum and identify the most dominant frequency, identify the note as correct/incorrect and finally have the spaceship in the game move depending on the detected note.
-Each of these were timed and the average of 5 games runing start to finish as seen in the list below.
+Simplified, the game will generate a screen, play a note, wait for the user to play a note, convert this into the frequency spectrum and identify the most dominant frequency, identify the note as correct/incorrect and finally have the spaceship in the game move depending on the detected note.
+Each of these were timed and the average of 5 games  running  start to finish as seen in the list below.

 - scene generation: 430 ms
 - process buffer: 2.2 ms